Chinna Gounder: Production

+The production team initially approached actress Sridevi for the lead role, but she refused the given offer as her schedules were too packed in Hindi and Telugu films.
+Eventually, the role for Deivaanai went to actress Sukanya.
 Chinna Gounder was entirely shot at Sethumadai near Pollachi.
 The title character was largely inspired by Udayakumar's uncle Athiyan, who served as a village chairman in the Thuckanaickenpalayam municipality for many years.
 To portray her character, Manorama wore dentures.

 Soundtrack

 The music was composed by Ilaiyaraaja, while the lyrics were by R. V. Udayakumar.

 Reception

 Sundarji of Kalki called the story ordinary, but praised the cast performances and music.
 Chinna Gounder won the Tamil Nadu State Film Award for Best Film – Third Prize, and Sukanya won the award for Best Actress at the same ceremony.
 At the 13th Cinema Express Awards, she won the Cinema Express Award for Best Actress – Tamil.